Tutopiya Logo

 Worked exam-style stems (how to answer the wording)

-1. “Define a pathogen.”
-A microorganism that causes disease.
+1. “Define the term pathogen.”
+A pathogen is a microorganism that causes disease.
 Mark-scheme reward: microorganism + causes disease.

-Work the full set on Diseases and immunity topical past paper questions and the Diseases quiz.
+When you can recognise the wording instantly, work the full set on the Diseases and Immunity topical past paper questions and the Diseases quiz to lock the definitions in.

-How diseases connects to the rest of Biology (0610)
+How diseases connect to the rest of the syllabus

 Common mistakes students make

-• Describing immunity when the question asks only about transmission.
+• Describing immunity when the question asks only about body defences.

 When you need more support

-If diseases questions keep tripping you up — especially suggest questions on control methods — work through Diseases and immunity topical past paper questions and the Diseases quiz, then get focused help from a Cambridge IGCSE Biology tutor.
+If diseases questions keep costing marks — especially transmission and pathogen-type stems — work through the Diseases and Immunity topical past paper questions and the Diseases quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 Is diseases hard in Cambridge IGCSE Biology?
-The concepts are straightforward.
-Marks are lost when students confuse pathogen and vector, or mix transmission with immunity.
+The concepts are straightforward, but marks are lost when students confuse pathogen types or omit transmission routes in explain answers.

 How do I revise diseases effectively?
-Read the subtopic notes, practise define and describe stems, then take the Diseases quiz before moving to Immunity.
+Read the subtopic notes, learn the transmission table by heart, practise definitions from memory, then take the Diseases quiz.

 Ready to master Cambridge IGCSE Biology diseases?

-Start with the Diseases subtopic page, then book a free trial with a Cambridge IGCSE Biology specialist.
+Start with the Diseases subtopic page, then book a free trial with a Cambridge IGCSE Biology specialist to turn diseases into guaranteed marks.

 Ready to Excel in Your Studies?